noreenwu/frontend-takehome-parcel/README.md

 his/her list of saved gems.
 To support these 2 functions, the buttons "Find Gems" and "Saved Gems" are at the top of the application.
 When the user clicks on "Find Gems," both the Find Gems button and the input field highlight as a unit (subtly), and the cursor is programmatically placed in the input field.
+When the user clicks "Saved Gems," only this button highlights.

 There is no submit button for the queries.
 Rather, any change made to the query triggers a lookup.
 This is convenient but does create issues as the user can type faster than